-While this is a fashion blog, you’ve probably heard me talk about the importance of fitness if you have followed me for very long.
-I also talk about the foundation of your outfit being critical to the look of the overall outfit.
+While this is a fashion blog, you’ve probably heard me talk about the importance of fitness if you have followed me for a very long.
+I also talk about the foundation of your outfit is critical to the look of the overall outfit.
 Let’s go a little deeper and focus on the true foundation- the body you are dressing and the legs that support and carry that body.

 Leg workouts are super important, yet they often get overlooked.
 People don’t like training their legs as it’s hard to see and feel the results.
 Plus, leg workouts tend to be pretty challenging, which a lot of people don’t enjoy.

 Leg day is a big component of the Faster Way to Fat Loss program.
 I follow this program for my workouts and diet regimen.
 I look forward to Saturdays and my leg day workouts.

 Strong legs are the foundations of a strong body.
 As you get older, if your legs are strong, you can make life much easier.
 You’ll be able to stand for long periods, walk around without pain, and reduce your chances of falling over.
 So, training your legs while you’re a bit younger is crucial!

 Even if you don’t consider yourself “younger” it’s not too late to improve your fitness, strength, and balance.
 (The Faster Way is designed with all ages in mind and often has special tips for older women.)

 With that in mind, here are some simple fitness hacks that will improve every leg workout you do from now on.
 You’ll find the workouts more effective and easier to do.

 Too many people will start a leg workout without warming up.
 As such, you go into the session cold, which is usually why the workouts seem so challenging.
 It’s good to be challenged, but it’s bad when it’s too challenging as you lose motivation and don’t try your hardest.

 Warming up will get the blood flowing through your muscles and loosen up your joints.
 It stops you from feeling stiff when you squat or lunge, making the movements easier to complete.